Taking care of your tailored shirts can be a daunting task. However, given proper care, a good tailored shirt can actually last for several years!

 Step 3: Set up your washing machine for an optimised wash.
 To minimise wear on a fine or lightweight dress shirt, use the Delicate cycle.
 For heavier duty fabrics or if your dress shirts are particularly dirty, you may select the Normal cycle.

 You may use hot water for whites and light coloured dress shirts but use cold water for dark coloured dress shirts to prevent the colour from fading.
-Ensure that your laundry load does not contain any bold colours items that may bleed into your dress shirts.
+Ensure that your laundry load does not contain any bold colours items that may bleed into your tailored shirts.

 Step 4: Use high quality detergents.
-Avoid detergents or cleaners that are chlorine-based as they will likely cause discolouration to dress shirt fabrics.
+Avoid detergents or cleaners that are chlorine-based as they will likely cause discolouration to shirt fabrics.

 How to remove stains from your shirt?